 Just as single malt is now a worldwide phenomenon, the use of peat has spread beyond Scotland’s borders as well.
 “Amrut peated Indian single malt is a favorite for us,” says Yudilevich.

-“India produces a large proportion of cheap whiskey for local consumption, but this single malt is carefully distilled and aged in fine oak barrels,” says Yudilevich.
+“India produces a large proportion of cheap whiskey, but this single malt is carefully distilled and aged in fine oak barrels,” says Yudilevich.
 Drink it neat to best appreciate its character.

-“The go-to for me is always Hibiki, and its entry level of Hibiki Japanese Harmony is a great blend featuring Yamazaki and Hakushu malts,” says Yudilevich.
-In addition to including malt whisky from both of its malt distilleries, the blend also incorporates grain whisky from Suntory's Chita distillery.
-Suntory's lineup, including Hibiki, has become increasingly hard to find, but thankfully Harmony is both readily available and affordable.
+“The go-to for me is always Hibiki, and the entry level Hibiki Japanese Harmony is a great blend featuring Yamazaki and Hakushu malts,” says Yudilevich.
+In addition to including malt whisky from both of its malt distilleries, the blend also incorporates grain whisky from Suntory’s Chita distillery.
+Suntory’s lineup, including Hibiki, has become increasingly hard to find, but thankfully Harmony is both available and affordable.